graphql/graphql-spec/spec/Section 6 -- Execution.md

 #### Execute Deferred Fragment

-ExecuteDeferredFragment(label, objectType, objectValue, fragmentSelectionSet, path, variableValues, parentRecord, subsequentPayloads):
+ExecuteDeferredFragment(label, objectType, objectValue, groupedFieldSet, path, variableValues, parentRecord, subsequentPayloads):

 - Let {deferRecord} be an async payload record created from {label} and {path}.
 - Initialize {errors} on {deferRecord} to an empty list.
 - Let {dataExecution} be the asynchronous future value of:
   - Let {payload} be an unordered map.
+  - Initialize {resultMap} to an empty ordered map.
+  - For each {groupedFieldSet} as {responseKey} and {fields}:
+    - Let {fieldName} be the name of the first entry in {fields}.
+Note: This value is unaffected if an alias is used.
+    - Let {fieldType} be the return type defined for the field {fieldName} of {objectType}.
+    - If {fieldType} is defined:
-  - Let {data} be the result of {ExecuteSelectionSet(fragmentSelectionSet, objectType, objectValue, variableValues, path, subsequentPayloads, deferRecord)}.
+      - Let {responseValue} be {ExecuteField(objectType, objectValue, fieldType, fields, variableValues, path, subsequentPayloads, asyncRecord)}.
+      - Set {responseValue} as the value for {responseKey} in {resultMap}.
   - Append any encountered field errors to {errors}.
   - If {parentRecord} is defined:
     - Wait for the result of {dataExecution} on {parentRecord}.
   - If {errors} is not empty:
     - Add an entry to {payload} named `errors` with the value {errors}.
-  - Add an entry to {payload} named `data` with the value {data}.
+  - Add an entry to {payload} named `data` with the value {resultMap}.
   - Add an entry to {payload} named `label` with the value {label}.
   - Add an entry to {payload} named `path` with the value {path}.
   - Return {payload}.